Frequently Asked Questions

 Can I keep the specimens I collect during HYM Course?

 Yes.
 Permits are not needed to collect insects on the field station grounds and environs.
 Pinned specimens or specimens in vials should be placed in checked baggage.
 Alcohol should be drained from vials so that only the specimens remain in the vials.
-Participants interested in keeping the specimens they collect will be given a letter explaining what the material is and that it can be taken out of the USA.
+Participants interested in keeping the specimens they collect will be given a letter explaining what the material is and that it can be taken out of Argentina.

 HYM Course 2006 Photos